Behnam-sn/Castle-Docusaurus/docs/general-programming/apis/protocols/soap/xsd-notes.md

 An XML schema represents the relationships between the attributes and elements of an XML object.

 The process of creating a schema involves analyzing the document's structure and defining each structural element encountered.

-For example, a schema for a document describing a website would define a website element, a webpage element and other elements that describe possible content divisions within any page on that site.
+For example, a schema for a document describing a website would define a website element,
+A webpage element and other elements that describe possible content divisions within any page on that site.
 These elements are defined within a set of tags in HTML and also in XML.

 ## Features